Hieromon/AutoConnect/mkdocs/acelements.md

 ## AutoConnectInput

 AutoConnectInput generates an HTML `#!html <input type="text">` tag and a `#!html <label>` tag.
 It can also have a placeholder.
 The value of the input box is passed to the destination in the query string and can be retrieved programmatically.
-You can also update from the sketches.
+You can also update from the Sketches.

 <i class="fa fa-eye"></i> **Sample**<br>
 <small>**`AutoConnectInput input("input", "", "Server", "MQTT broker server");`**</small>